-The reception on the ground from the political parties was not great even though most of them agreed to receive the guides, they were not in a position to make any immediate changes, however, were willing to keep engaging our groups further after the elections.
+The reception from the political parties wasn’t great, as expected.
+Even though most of them agreed to receive the guides, they explicitly expressed that they were in no position to make any immediate changes to their energy policies.
+However, they were willing to keep engaging our groups further after the elections.

-We had a press conference with some of our partners who were also working on their own elections work, The ACRP who did a Climate change scorecard based on the manifestos, Greenpeace Africa who are doing a post election analysis and COPAC who created a Climate Justice Critique of the political parties.
+A week before the elections, we jointly hosted a press conference with some of our partners who also had elections work material.
+The ACRP under Action 24 produced a Climate change scorecard based on the manifestos, Greenpeace Africa who are doing a post-election analysis and COPAC authored a Climate Justice Critique of the political parties.

 Author: Tshepo Peele, 350.org South Africa Field Organiser